boyerjason700/MechaCarChallenge/README.md

 </p>

-# MechaCarChallenge
+# MechaCar Challenge

 ## Linear Regression to Predict MPG
 ### Summary

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-  - Vehicle Length and Ground Clearance(as well as Intercept) are statistically unlikely to provide random amounts of variance to the linear model.
+  - Vehicle Length and Ground Clearance (as well as Intercept) are statistically unlikely to provide random amounts of variance to the linear model.
 Vehicle Length having a p-value of 2.60e-12 and Ground Clearance having a p-value of 5.21e-08 both show to have statistical significance on MPG.
 - Is the slope of the linear model considered to be zero?
 Why or why not?
   - The p-value from our model is below a significance level of 0.05% so we are able to reject the null hypothesis, identifying that the slope of this model is not zero.
 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?